Hiswe/hiswe.github.io/source/_drafts/11-parcel-with-vue.md

 - **Style** can be [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [PostCSS](https://postcss.org/), [less](http://lesscss.org/), [SASS/SCSS](https://sass-lang.com/) or [Stylus](http://stylus-lang.com/) with the support of [style scoping](https://vue-loader.vuejs.org/en/features/scoped-css.html) or not
 - **Script** can be [Javascript](https://developer.mozilla.org/en-US/docs/Web/javascript) (with the support of the latest additions to the language with [babel](http://babeljs.io/)) or [typescript](https://www.typescriptlang.org/)

-So it's a good candidate for being bundled & test if it can support everything 😎
+So it's a good candidate for testing Parcel's ability to bundle anything 😎

 ## Parcel